krakjoe/apcup/README.md

 APCu Pooling
 ============

-This is an extperimental extension allowing users to pool caches in userland, providing different settings for each cache individually.
+This extension allows users to pool caches in userland, providing different settings for each cache individually.

 This extension requires apcu, load apcu.so first, then apcup.so

+Should you decide to use pools in production, it is a good idea to disable the main APCu cache with apc.enabled = 0 in INI.

 Quick How To
 ============